 You are in charge of your own fate.

-This concludes our list of things to expect after a stroke.
+And that concludes our list of things to expect after a stroke.
 We hope that it helps prepare you for the road to recovery.